Do your kids ever get upset and angry?

 When your child is frustrated or annoyed, ask if they would like to use the calm-down jar.
 If they say yes, Have them shake the jar and either watch the flakes or practice breathing with them.
 If they do not want to use it, then do not force it.
 Have it available as an option that they can use but don’t pressure them to use it.
 It will probably backfire, and your children won’t ever use it as a productive tool if they are forced or pressured to use it.

 make a calm down jar when you are stuck at home with your kids. great activity and great tool to help you and your kids deal with any big feelings

 With time, your child will use it on their own without prompting.
-You may see that they stop using it all together but still retain the breathing practices even without it.
+You may see that they stop using it altogether but still retain the breathing practices even without it.

-You can model this behavior by using the calm-down jar yourself when you find yourself becoming frustrated.
-(I have done this, and it helps when you are feeling overwhelmed or anxious!)
+You can model this behavior by using the calm-down jar when you become frustrated.
+(I have done this, and it helps when you are feeling overwhelmed or anxious or have sensory overload!)